bahtiyartan/troia/docs/36Table.rst

 	/* define a table variable with its column-model */ SELECT USERNAME, CREATEDBY, CREATEDAT FROM IASUSERS WHERE 1 = 2 INTO T2;

+As another option, there is a CONSTRUCT command that defines table and creates it's column information.
+This command is rarely used to define tables, for more information please see it's help document.

 Adding Rows To Tables